Dog Age Calculator

 Dog Years to Human Years · Size-Adjusted

-Set your dog's age and size to find out their equivalent human age.
+Set your dog's age and size above to see their human age equivalent.

 🐕